aimms/documentation/platform/solvers/octeract.rst

 Octeract Usage
 --------------
-Octeract guarantees to provide global optima under fairly general assumptions, but cannot handle constraints with a reference to an external function.
+Octeract guarantees to provide global optima under fairly general assumptions, but cannot handle constraints containing an if-then-else statement or a reference to an external function.

 About Octeract
 --------------